 We had tea and egg puff at this place.
-Pramod had veg puff and some sweet snack (I don’t remember what it was).
+Pramod had Veg Puffs and some sweet snacks (I don’t remember what it was).
 This small break also made sure that our sore asses finally got a bit of rest.
 It was around noon now.

-After crossing Chenkatti Bridge we took a deviation towards right at Karakutty.
+After crossing Chenkatti Bridge, we descended towards the right at Karakutty.
 The roads here were small but easy enough to travel.
 There weren’t any vehicles plying through this area.

-The rubber plantations nearby Mookannur caught our attention and we halted for a while to check them out.
+The rubber plantations nearby Mookannur caught our attention, and we halted to check them out for a while.
 Apart from the fact that this route was quite scenic, it was also interesting to see how rubber sap was harvested.

-We took the Mookannur-Ezhattumugham Road to go towards Chalakudy River.
+We took the Mookannur-Ezhattumugham Road to go towards the Chalakudy River.
 There were a lot of plantations here throughout the route.
-We even lost our way through here at one point of time.
+We even lost our way through here at one point.
 Thankfully, Martin sorted it out after a quick conversation with the locals there.

 When in doubt, always ask the locals for directions.
 They are usually very helpful and will be glad to help a tourist.